groue/GRMustache/Guides/helpers.md

 @end
 ```

 This `renderVariable:` method will be called when the helper is asked to render the variable tag is it attached to.
-Its result will be directly inserted in the final rendering.
+Its result will be directly inserted in the final rendering, *without any HTML escaping*, regardless of the number of braces in the template.
+More on that below.

 The protocol comes with a `GRMustacheVariableHelper` class, which provides a convenient method for building a helper without implementing a full class that conforms to the protocol: